platelminto/NudeNet/README.md

 ```

 # Notes:
-- V1 of NudeDetector (available in master branch of this repo) was trained on 12000 images labelled by the good folks at cti-community.
+- The current version of NudeDetector is trained on 160,000 entirely auto-labelled (using classification heat maps and
-- V2 (current version) of NudeDetector is trained on 160,000 entirely auto-labelled (using classification heat maps and various other hybrid techniques) images.
+  various other hybrid techniques) images.
 - The entire data for the classifier is available at https://archive.org/details/NudeNet_classifier_dataset_v1
 - A part of the auto-labelled data (Images are from the classifier dataset above) used to train the base Detector is available at https://github.com/notAI-tech/NudeNet/releases/download/v0/DETECTOR_AUTO_GENERATED_DATA.zip